chmadran/minishell/README.md

 Be mindful of 1. exit codes 2. error messages (invalid identifier) depending on the special characters entered (e.g exit code 2 for invalid option, but exit code 1 for invalid identifier).

+<h4> HANDLE BINARY FILES </h4>

+You're supposed to be able to enter the pathname of a buitlin ii.e that you didnt have to recreate and it should compile, for example the output of `/bin/echo Hola Que Tal` is `Hola Que Tal`.
+To handle binary files i.e inputs like `/bin/env`, `/bin/cd` etc, add a check in your pathname filer, if there is no pathname found but you have `access` to exec->argv[0] then check if its a valid directory and if so store it as the pathname see `is_directory` in `prepare_command`.

 </details>

 TO NOTE !!!
 SHOULD WE JUST EXIT AFTER FT_ERROR_EXIT???
 LIKEFOR MALLOCS ETC, need to harmonize